-Healthy Cranberry Almond Molasses Cookies!
-These tasty molasses cookies are not only gluten free but vegan friendly!
+Vegan Cranberry Almond Molasses Cookies!
+These tasty molasses cookies are gluten free and dairy free!
 Great for the holidays, for snacking, parties, or even breakfast on the go.
 Yes, you’re allowed to eat molasses cookies for breakfast when they taste this good and are made with simple real food ingredients.
 ENJOY!

 Sweet Molasses it’s Thanksgiving week!
 Are you ready?
 Don’t worry, I got you covered with sides dishes and dessert if not.
 Mmm k?